ilya0x/Templates-and-Snippets/README.md

 [STATUS]: # "Required"
 [NOTE]: # "less than 120 characters, match the description in the packager manager's description field, Must match GitHub's description"

-Templates and snippets for Python, HTML, CSS & SASS, and Markdown.
+Templates and snippets for Python, Mojo, HTML, CSS, SASS, and Markdown.

 <!----------------------------------------------------------->